Sceptre/sceptre/docs/_source/docs/template_handlers.rst

 s3
 ~~~~~~~~~~~~~

 Downloads a template from an S3 bucket.
-The template will be kept in memory and not be persisted to disk.
-Currently
-only supports YAML / JSON CloudFormation templates,
+The bucket is accessed with the same credentials that is used to run sceptre.
+This handler supports templates with .json, .yaml, .template, .j2 and .py extensions.

 Syntax: